monitoringartist/dockbix-xxl/Dockerfile/zabbix-3.0/README.md

 UI containers, which helps to scale Zabbix as a service.

-#### Zabbix server deployment
+#### Zabbix deployment
-Now when we have Zabbix database running we can deploy zabbix-server image with appropriate environmental variables set.
+Now when we have Zabbix database running we can deploy zabbix image with appropriate environmental variables set.

 Example:

 	docker run \
 		-d \
-		--name zabbix-server \
+		--name zabbix \
 		-p 80:80 \
 		-p 10051:10051 \
         --link zabbix-db:zabbix.db \
 		--env="ZS_DBHost=zabbix.db" \
 		--env="ZS_DBUser=zabbix" \
 		--env="ZS_DBPassword=my_password" \
-		zabbix/zabbix-server-3.0:dev
+		zabbix/zabbix-3.0:dev

 #### Access to Zabbix web interface
 To log in into zabbix web interface for the first time use credentials